lrotermund/blog/content/posts/mastering-microservices.md

 disadvantages.
 In the context of small teams or individual developers in small companies, there will hardly be many parallel changes of system interfaces and a quick reaction/ update is not necessary.
 Therefore, the choice here falls more on the simpler, easier-to-implement communication.
-This is probably just REST.
+This is probably just {{< abbr "REST" "Representational state transfer" >}}.

 This contrasts in the context of distributed systems and large team structures of different bounded contexts, where changes to interfaces can occur frequently.
 Thus, both ways in their pure form are not what we are looking for.

 Here we can't just choose the simplest and easiest-to-implement communication.
-We need rules and fixed boundries for our API's and their development.
-These rules and boundries come in form of contracts.
-Through contracts we can enforce message formats as well as there syntax.
+We need rules and fixed boundaries for our {{< abbr "API" "Application Programming Interface" >}}'s and their development.
+These rules and boundaries some in form of contracts.
+Through contracts, we can enforce message formats as well as there syntax.

 Unfortunately, the contracts are not enough.
 In addition, contracts must be able to evolve and regress.
 This compatibility can prevent unwanted/ unplanned breaking changes on the format and the